<html>

 parathyroid hormone, and increases the formation of tumors in skin (Camalier, et al.,

-2010).
-Besides the activation of cells and cell systems, phosphate (like other
+2010).&nbsp; Besides the activation of cells and cell systems, phosphate (like other

 ions with a high ratio of charge to size, including citrate) can activate viruses